weka/docs-weka-io/usage/statistics/list-of-statistics.md

 NODE_RUN_PERCENTAGE|Percentage of time process is running|percentage
 NODE_RUN_TIME|Time process is running.|usecs
-NODE_WAIT_PERCENTAGE|Percentage of time process is waiting on waitqueue|percentage NODE_WAIT_TIME| The time process is waiting on the wait queue.|usecs OUTRAGEOUS_HOGGERS|Number of hoggers taking an excessive amount of time to run|Invocations ObsBucketManagement_CAPACITY|Number of data structures allocated to the ObsBucketManagement pool|Structs ObsBucketManagement_STRUCT_SIZE|Number of bytes in each struct of the ObsBucketManagement pool|Bytes
+NODE_WAIT_PERCENTAGE|Percentage of time process is waiting on waitqueue|percentage NODE_WAIT_TIME| The Time process is waiting on the wait queue.|usecs OUTRAGEOUS_HOGGERS|Number of hoggers taking an excessive amount of time to run|Invocations ObsBucketManagement_CAPACITY|Number of data structures allocated to the ObsBucketManagement pool|Structs ObsBucketManagement_STRUCT_SIZE|Number of bytes in each struct of the ObsBucketManagement pool|Bytes